Baystate Medical Practices Physician and Advanced Practice Provider Well-Being

 Humanism in Medicine

-1. Finding Meaning in Medicine Dinners As a pilot, this subcommittee held two Finding Meaning in Medicine dinners with Council members.
+1. Finding Meaning in Medicine Dinners.
+As a pilot, this subcommittee held two Finding Meaning in Medicine dinners with Council members.
 The benefits felt by the group were a sense of community not found elsewhere and a venue to be heard by colleagues who had similar life experiences.
 However, the group has also learned that finding time in the evening for fellowship is challenging and occasionally family issues prevented attendance even when originally the evening was free.

-2. October 14 Wellness Committee Panel at Schwartz Rounds Council members will present progress to date and open up for discussion and feedback from audience members.
+2. October 14 Wellness Committee Panel at Schwartz Rounds.
+Council members will present progress to date and open up for discussion and feedback from audience members.
 We invite others to join us for this generative conversation, Monday, October 14, Noon-1pm, BMC Chestnut 1 a/b. (please note that this is Columbus Day).

-3. Seeking New Committee Members The Humanism in Medicine subcommittee is seeking to broaden the membership with non-Council members who are clinicians at Baystate.
+3. Seeking New Committee Members.
+The Humanism in Medicine subcommittee is seeking to broaden the membership with non-Council members who are clinicians at Baystate.

 Team-Based Care

-1. Teams that Deliver BOTH High Quality Care and Team Member Well-being The first teams we will bring forward are: A BMC emergency room team, a primary care practice site (Baystate Medical Practices Quabbin Adult Medicine, Ware) and the 140 High Street geriatrics multidisciplinary outpatient team.
+1. Teams that Deliver BOTH High Quality Care and Team Member Well-being.
+The first teams we will bring forward are: A BMC emergency room team, a primary care practice site (Baystate Medical Practices Quabbin Adult Medicine, Ware) and the 140 High Street geriatrics multidisciplinary outpatient team.
 They will be interviewed to share their strategy and operational tactics that have made their teams successful- both in terms of high quality patient care and team member well-being.
 Their stories will be videotaped and available for others to glean ideas from in order to generate practice-specific approaches.

-2. Identification of Additional High Functioning Engaged Teams As we move forward, ultimately, we envision featured teams to act as consultants and mentors to other teams.
+2. Identification of Additional High Functioning Engaged Teams.
+As we move forward, ultimately, we envision featured teams to act as consultants and mentors to other teams.
 As such, we are seeking teams across the organization, from different disciplines, specialties and levels of care (outpatient, ED, inpatient…etc.) that demonstrate concepts and ideas that make their teams successful—professionally and personally.
 In the near future, we will be eliciting input from teams across the organization.
 Stay tuned.
+Additionally, our committee will be utilizing the Press-Ganey Engagement data coupled with the Provider Resilience results to further identify areas of BMP practices that demonstrate strength in team-based care.

 EMR Optimization

-1. EMR Assessment This subcommittee has made significant headway in identifying the stakeholders and establishing dialogue to identify aspects of the Baystate Healths’ EMR that contribute to provider engagement and burnout.
+1. EMR Assessment.
+This subcommittee has made significant headway in identifying the stakeholders and establishing dialogue to identify aspects of the Baystate Healths’ EMR that contribute to provider engagement and burnout.
 In particular, we have partnered with the Informatics Department to closely evaluate the EMR and our members are represented on Informatics departmental committees.
 Our subcommittee members also participated in the Patient Keeper and Provider Collaboration meeting that included Patient Keeper senior leadership, where we provided robust feedback on the current system and suggested valuable solutions for upcoming upgrades.

 2. New Survey – During Informatics System Upgrades Currently, we are in the process of formulating a survey to evaluate the experience of practice sites and hospitals that are undergoing different informatics upgrades and transformation.
 The survey will be provided during or immediately after an implementation to gather real time feedback as to what is/is not working well and to collect recommendations/solutions for real-time and post-implementation improvements.
 Finalization of the survey is planned for early June.